Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 ### Filters

-The filter methods in columns are deprecated in this relase.
+The filter methods in columns are deprecated in this release.

 All filters must be migrated to the `filters(s)` function.
 The new filter API allows the addition of other filters and reduces the complexity inside `addColumns()` method.

-Additionally, two new filters are available in this relase, Read more [Column Filters](../table/column-filters.html) page.
+Additionally, two new filters are available in this release, Read more [Column Filters](../table/column-filters.html) page.

 Deprecated filter API: